GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 * Read about [load balancing in data centers](https://landing.google.com/sre/sre-book/chapters/load-balancing-datacenter/) in the SRE Book.
 * Read about [managing load](https://landing.google.com/sre/workbook/chapters/managing-load/) in the SRE Workbook.
-* Adapt the app in this tutorial to a Java backend with [Identifying causes of app latency with Stackdriver and OpenCensus](https://cloud.google.com/solutions/identifying-causes-of-app-latency-with-stackdriver-and-opencensus).
 * Adapt the app in this tutorial to a Go backend with [Troubleshooting app latency with Cloud Spanner and OpenCensus](https://cloud.google.com/solutions/troubleshooting-app-latency-with-cloud-spanner-and-opencensus).
 * Try out other Google Cloud features.
 Have a look at our [tutorials](https://cloud.google.com/docs/tutorials).